yesodweb/yesod/README.md

 An advanced web framework using the Haskell programming language.
 Featuring:

   * safety & security guaranteed at compile time
+  * developer productivity: tools for all your basic web development needs
-  * performance
+  * raw performance
     * fast, compiled code
+    * techniques for constant-space memory consumption
+  * asynchronous IO
+    * this is built in to the Haskell programming language (like Erlang)
-    * a greater concurrent load than any other web application server
+    * handles a greater concurrent load than any other web application server
-  * developer productivity: tools for all your basic web development needs

 ## Learn more: http://yesodweb.com/